TadLeonard/tfatool/README.md

 newly created fiiles.
 File monitoring can work in one of three ways:

-1. watch for new files in a remote FlashAir directory and download them as they appear to a local directory
+1. watch for new files in a remote FlashAir directory and sync them to a local directory
-2. watch for new files in a local directory and upload them as they appear to a remote FlashAir directory
+2. watch for new files in a local directory and sync them to a remote FlashAir location
-3. watch for new files in *both* local and remote locations and update each accordingly
+3. watch for new files in *both* local and remote locations and synchronize them both

 Download remote files as they appear with `down_by_arrival`: